djavko/djavko.github.io/docs/about.md

 I continued  postdoctoral research with [Stuart Schreiber](https://www.broadinstitute.org/schreiber-lab) at the [Broad Institute](https://www.broadinstitute.org) working on delineating molecular mechanism of action of several screening hits, and on design of new chemistry for diverse collections of complex small molecules.

-I joined the faculty of the Department of [Medicinal Chemistry](https://medchem.ku.edu) at the [University of Kansas](https://ku.edu) in 2018.
+I joined the faculty of the Department of [Medicinal Chemistry](https://medchem.ku.edu) at the [University of Kansas](https://ku.edu) in 2018 as an Assistant Professor.

+In 2026, I joined [The City College of New York](https://www.ccny.cuny.edu/) [Department of Chemistry and Biochemistry](https://www.ccny.cuny.edu/chemistry) as an Associate Professor.

 Click here for a recent [Curriculum vitae](/_assets/cv_simple.pdf), my [Google Scholar page](https://scholar.google.com/citations?hl=en&user=NvAOqzcAAAAJ&view_op=list_works&sortby=pubdate), my [ORCID page](https://orcid.org/0000-0001-9376-527X), or for my [LinkedIn](https://www.linkedin.com/in/zarko-boskovic-33379b22/).